 Will the paint color change after it dries?

-Technically, no. The paint color does not change after it dries.
-But as the solvent in the paint evaporates, the final appearance of the cured paint may appear lighter or darker, depending on the:
+As the solventor water in the paint evaporates, the final appearance of the cured paint may appear lighter or darker, depending on the:

 - Paint finish